|Nutrition Facts (per serving)|

-Add the dill relish, 1/3 cup of mayonnaise, salt, and pepper to the chicken.
+Add 1/3 cup of mayonnaise, the dill pickle relish, salt, and pepper to the chicken.
 Stir to blend well.

 Add more mayonnaise to moisten, if desired.

 - If you don't have dill relish, use finely chopped dill pickles (hamburger slices work, too) and add a little of the pickle juice to the salad.

 - For an herb chicken salad, add 1 tablespoon of fresh chopped herbs, such as chives, thyme, and parsley.